Appendix C. EZTitles Command Line Parameters

 When provided with a path to valid configuration file starts Audio Analysis for a video file.
 The -O or -V parameters could be used to specify the particular video file.

-More details about starting Audio Analysis from the command line is available in the Starting Audio Analysis topic.
+More details about starting Audio Analysis from the command line is available in the Audio Analysis from Command Line topic.

 -FO=<path to .ezt or .eztxml file>